 - Hub for teamwork: Connect your teams with Microsoft Teams in Office 365, where chat, content, people, and tools live together, so your teams have instant access to everything they need.

-- File storage and sharing: Get unlimited Tooltip with information about OneDrive for Business unlimited storage plans OneDrive storage that can be accessed from anywhere, on any device.
-Easily share documents with others inside and outside your organization and control who can see and edit each file.
+- File storage and sharing: Get unlimited tooltips with information about OneDrive for Business unlimited storage plans for storage that can be accessed from anywhere, on any device.
+Easily share documents with others inside and outside your organization, and control who can see and edit each file.